Skip to main content

 Individual Devices

-Many schools have invested in 1:1 technology in the classroom, providing students with their own individual devices and empowering them to participate in lessons in real time.
+Many schools invested in 1:1 technology in the classroom prior to and during the COVID-19 pandemic, providing students with their own devices and empowering them to participate in lessons in real time.
 Teachers can assign research projects and interact with students through digital gaming platforms like Kahoot!
-Individual devices in the classroom can also address technological inequalities faced by students who lack access to devices at home.
+Individual devices in the classroom can also address the digital divide of technological inequalities faced by students who lack access to devices at home.

-In addition to serving as the digital tools needed to keep pace with peers, these devices have proven to be particularly helpful for students with different abilities.
-For example, students can use personal devices to help themselves take notes, dictate ideas, translate text, or access materials they would not otherwise be able to see or hear.
+In addition to serving as the digital tools needed to keep pace with peers, these devices are particularly helpful for students with different abilities, supporting more impactful inclusive education.
+For example, students can use personal devices to help themselves take notes, dictate ideas, translate text or access materials they would not otherwise be able to see or hear.

 Digital Resources

 Digital resources now abound to aid both teaching and learning.
-Using teaching technology, instructors can save time and energy keeping track of attendance and grades electronically, giving and accepting digital assignments and finding digital materials to aid in lesson planning.
+Using teaching technology like an LMS, instructors can save time and energy by electronically tracking attendance and grades, giving and accepting digital assignments and finding digital materials to aid in lesson planning.

-Artificial Intelligence tools enable teachers to personalize their students learning experiences.
-These new technologies track student progress and mastery, provide important data regarding student engagement and comprehension, and check for learning gaps.
+Artificial intelligence tools enable teachers to personalize their students’ learning experiences.
+These new technologies track student progress and mastery, provide important data regarding student engagement and comprehension, check for learning gaps, and support adaptive learning opportunities.
 Teachers with advanced training in teaching technology are capable of using new resources and have the data literacy necessary to put such information to good use.

-Teachers with a Master of Science in Education in Curriculum & Instruction –Teaching Technology from Northwest Missouri State University receive the training necessary to navigate the landscape of teaching technology.
-New innovations are coming out every day, and teachers with this advanced degree can lead the way in employing, evaluating and training others in new tools and skills.
+Teachers with an MSEd. in Curriculum and Instruction – Teaching Technology online from Northwest receive the training necessary to navigate the landscape of teaching technology.
+Courses like Data Literacy and Assessment for Schools, Leading in the Digital Age, Integrating the Technology Curriculum, and Building a Virtual Learning Environment provide educators with the expertise to implement and teach technology effectively.
+Innovations are coming out every day, and teachers with this advanced degree can lead the way in employing, evaluating and training others in new tools and skills.

-Learn more about Northwest Missouri State University’s MSEd. in Curriculum & Instruction – Teaching Technology online program.
+Learn more about Northwest’s online MSEd. in Curriculum & Instruction – Teaching Technology program.

 Related Articles